manzitresor/codeChallenges/README.md

+# Code challenges

-# This repository container code challenges from codewars and solutions
+<p>This repository containers code challenges from codewars and solutions</p>